 \subsubsection{The role of turbulence}

-The turbulent environment in the SGC provides a mechanism for the gas to efficiently flow through the SNF nucleus, cross the radius of influence (i.e. Bondi radius) of the central BH, and eventually feed the BH.
-In the outer volume of an SGC, the formation and condensation of sub-clouds makes collision among them infrequent and drag force from surrounding gas negligible, as shown in \S3.3 of \citetalias{moTwophaseModelGalaxy2024}.
+As summarized in \S\ref{ssec:growing-main}, the turbulent environment in the SGC is critical for the gas to efficiently flow through the SNF nucleus, cross the radius of influence (i.e. Bondi radius) of the central BH, and eventually feed the BH.

+In the outer volume of an SGC, the formation and condensation of sub-clouds make collision among them infrequent and drag force from surrounding gas negligible, as shown in \S3.3 of \citetalias{moTwophaseModelGalaxy2024}.
 This leads to the ballistic motion of sub-clouds, so that angular-momentum mixing between them is weak.
 Towards the inner volume of an SGC, however, the collision frequency for a sub-cloud, $\nu_{\rm coll}$, increases.
-The number of collision expected for a sub-cloud per dynamical time is
+The number of collisions expected for a sub-cloud per dynamical time is

 where $R_{\rm sc}$ is the typical size of a sub-cloud, and an isothermal profile is assumed for $\rho_{\rm g}$ of the SGC.
 Thus, $\mathcal{N}_{\rm coll}$ increases rapidly with decreasing $r$, unless $R_{\rm sc}$ shrinks.
 Of particular significance is the case when a sub-cloud is close to or within the SNF nucleus, $r \lesssim R_{\rm nuc}$, where the environmental density is $\rho_{\rm g} \approx \rho_{\rm snf}$.
 Such a density is comparable to that of sub-clouds themselves, including even the densest ones that host globular clusters (see e.g. fig.~6 of \citetalias{chenTwophaseModelGalaxy2025}).
-Thus, sub-clouds in the nucleus volume are expected to interact frequent.
+Thus, sub-clouds in the nuclear volume are expected to interact frequently.
 A similar estimate can be made for the drag force by the ambient gas on a sub-cloud.
 The force is stronger at smaller $r$ and becomes significant at $r\lesssim R_{\rm nuc}$.